Beneath The Surface Of Masters: Mark WoodwardFebruary 11, 2015

 How do you spend your time when you aren’t diving?

-I spend my time running my business Green Directions which provides team building and meeting facilities at our 10 acre farm in Sheffield.
+Most of my time is spent running my business Green Directions which provides team building and meeting facilities at our 10 acre farm in Sheffield.
 I am also making our farm energy efficient and promoting sustainable living.
 I have four children and I also like playing the violin and playing football.

 What do you love about diving?